Why We Attend Winter Lights Every Year: Favorite Displays, Bevies, & More

 What You'll Find In This Guide

-Winter Lights in Asheville is one of our favorite places to see holiday lights in all of Western North Carolina along with Biltmore at Christmas and The Omni Grove Park Inn.
-These are just a few activities to get your money’s worth.
+This is one of our favorite places to see holiday lights in all of Western North Carolina along with Candlelight Christmas Events at Biltmore and The Omni Grove Park Inn’s Gingerbread Competition (which looks a little different in 2024).
+These are just a few activities we love that put us in the holiday spirit.

 1. Find the most creative light displays

-Start the holiday season off right with vibrant lights throughout the gardens, featuring forest critter shadow boxes, a unicorn, giant deer, a narwhal, and nature-themed displays such as flowers and a heron.
+Start the holiday season off right with vibrant lights throughout the gardens.
+Find forest critter shadow boxes, giant deer, mushrooms, and nature-themed displays such as flowers and dandelions.
 Walk through lighted tunnels and rainbows, including the famous caterpillar.
-I adore the garden gnomes and might just have to make one at home.

-Then, watch lighted trees “dancing” to music, and don’t miss the iconic 50-foot tree of lights behind the lighted Quilt Garden, surrounded by chairs and firepits.
-Spy the Rocky Cove Railroad outdoor model train, which is lit up for the holidays too.
-The river of lights is pretty creative.
+Then, watch lighted trees “dance” to music.
+You cannot miss the iconic 50-foot tree of lights behind the illuminated Quilt Garden, which is surrounded by chairs and firepits.
+Always a favorite for the littles, the Rocky Cove Railroad outdoor model train is lit up for the holidays.
+I love its river of lights.

 2. Enjoy delicious treats

 Purchase s’mores kits sold at the Bent Creek Bistro and pull up to a firepit with Santa, weather permitting (rain or wind/burn bans).
-Located within the gardens, find a Cocoa Shack and a newer Cocoa Cabin selling beverages and snacks.
-We bought a delicious vegan and gluten-free gingerbread cookie with local craft beer and wine.
-I also always order a sweet hot apple cider but you might prefer hot cocoa.
+Located within the gardens, find a Cocoa Shack and Cocoa Cabin selling beverages and snacks.
+Instead of ordering my usual sweet hot apple cider, Tom and I shared mulled wine and a cranberry sake spritzer (with sake from Ben’s Tune Up).
+Of course, they sell hot chocolate too.

 3. Listen to live music